 VWAP

-The Volume Weighted Average Price (VWAP) is a technical indicator used to measure the average price of an asset based on the volume of trades.
+The Volume Weighted Average Price (VWAP) is a technical indicator that measures the average price of an asset based on the volume of trades.

-VWAP is calculated by dividing the total value of all trades in a particular period by the total volume of trades in that period.
-It is typically plotted as a line on a chart, and it can be used to identify potential entry and exit points, as well as to confirm trends.
+VWAP is calculated by dividing the total value of all trades in a specific period by the total volume of trades during that same period.
+It is typically represented as a line on a chart and can be used to identify potential entry and exit points, as well as to confirm trends.

-Traders often use VWAP as a reference point to determine if the price of an asset is trading at a discount or a premium.
-If the price is above the VWAP, it could be considered overbought, while if the price is below the VWAP, it could be considered oversold.
+Traders often use VWAP as a reference point to determine whether the price of an asset is trading at a discount or a premium.
+If the price is above the VWAP, it may be considered overbought, while if the price is below the VWAP, it may be considered oversold.

 Traders can also use it to determine if the stock is bullish or bearish.
-If the stock is trading below VWAP it could be a bearish sign that bears are in control.
-If the stock is trading above VWAP it can be considered bullish or indicate that buyers are in control and the stock is in an uptrend.
+If the stock is trading below VWAP, it may indicate a bearish sign that bears are in control.
+Conversely, if the stock is trading above VWAP, it can be considered bullish or suggest that buyers are in control and the stock is in an uptrend.

-VWAP is commonly used by institutional traders and is considered a more accurate measure of the average price of an asset compared to other indicators such as the simple moving average (SMA).
+VWAP is commonly used by institutional traders and is seen as a more accurate measure of an asset's average price compared to other indicators, such as the simple moving average (SMA).

 You can see on this Motorsport Games Inc. (NASDAQ: MSGM) chart that the stock is in a downtrend and trading below VWAP.

-On this day, the company did an offering, which can be considered bearish news.
-And as you can see the stock stayed below VWAP throughout the day.
-But VWAP also acted as resistance.
-Every time the stock tried to bounce, it hit VWAP and reversed to make new lows.
+On this day, the company made an offering, which can be considered bearish news.
+As you can see, the stock stayed below VWAP throughout the day, and VWAP also acted as resistance.
+Every time the stock tried to bounce, it hit VWAP and reversed to create new lows.

 Moving VWAP

 Moving Volume Weighted Average Price (Moving VWAP) is a technical indicator similar to the standard VWAP.
-But moving VWAP uses a moving window to calculate the average price of an asset based on the volume of trades.
+However, moving VWAP utilizes a moving window to calculate the average price of an asset based on the volume of trades.

-Moving VWAP is calculated by dividing the total value of all trades in a particular period by the total volume of trades in that period, and then plotting the result as a line on a chart.
+The moving VWAP is calculated by dividing the total value of all trades in a specific period by the total volume of trades in that period and then plotting the result as a line on a chart.

-The moving window can be adjusted based on the trader's preference, with shorter periods resulting in a more sensitive indicator and longer periods resulting in a less sensitive indicator.
+The moving window can be adjusted according to the trader's preference, with shorter periods producing a more sensitive indicator and longer periods yielding a less sensitive indicator.

-If the price is above the Moving VWAP, it could be considered overbought, while if the price is below the Moving VWAP, it could be considered oversold.
+If the price is above the Moving VWAP, it may be deemed overbought, whereas if the price is below the Moving VWAP, it may be deemed oversold.

-Moving VWAP is commonly used by institutional traders and is considered a more accurate measure of the average price of an asset compared to other indicators such as the simple moving average (SMA).
+Moving VWAP is commonly used by institutional traders and is regarded as a more accurate measure of an asset's average price compared to other indicators such as the simple moving average (SMA).

-When the stock is trading below the moving VWAP, it continues in a downtrend.
-But when the stock crosses above the moving VWAP, it enters a slight uptrend or bounce.
-Then again when it crosses below it, the stock continues lower.
+When the stock trades below the moving VWAP, it remains in a downtrend.
+However, when the stock crosses above the moving VWAP, it enters a slight uptrend or bounce.
+Conversely, when it crosses below the VWAP again, the stock continues to decline.

 PPO

-The Percentage Price Oscillator (PPO) is a technical indicator that shows the relationship between two moving averages of prices.
+The Percentage Price Oscillator (PPO) is a technical indicator that illustrates the relationship between two moving averages of prices.

 On this three-month chart of C3.ai, Inc. (NYSE: AI) you can see that when the PPO rose back above 0, the stock started a slight uptrend.
 And just a few days later it had a multi-month breakout and a big upside trend.